SwisscomTrustServices/itext7-ais-client/docs/build-or-download.md

 - the _target/itext7-ais-X.X.X.jar_, which contains the binary files of the AIS client, without any of the dependencies
 - the _target/release_, which is a folder containing the AIS client in a standalone form, together with all the dependencies (the
-  _lib_ folder) and the Unix and Windows scripts needed to run it.
+  _libs_ folder) and the Unix and Windows scripts needed to run it.

 ## Download the client
 The AIS client library can also be downloaded directly, without having to build it yourself.
 Just head over to the _Releases_ section of